drakerp2/Vtuber-Analytics-w-Holodex/README.md

-# !!!
+!!!
 WILL CRASH IF YOU DO NOT HAVE A FOLDER NAMED "streams" AND "channels" IN THE DIRECTORY WHERE YOUR SCRIPTS ARE LOCATED !!!

+parse.py is the only file meant to be run, parse_channels.py and parse_streams.py are drivers

 Credits:
       Holodex License: https://docs.holodex.net/#section/LICENSE